unyt-org/uix/docs/manual/15 Deployment.md

 The *location* of an endpoint describes the actual physical of a backend endpoint in a UIX app.
 Per default, the location of a backend endpoint is the device where the UIX app is started.

-This default behaviour can be changed by defining a `location` property in the backend `.dx` file.
+This default behavior can be changed by defining a `location` property in the backend `.dx` file.

 Besides the default local location, there are two other possible endpoint location types: